fontello/svg2ttf/README.md

 svg2ttf
 ========

-svg2ttf converts SVG graphics to WOFF format.
+svg2ttf converts SVG graphics to TTF format.
 That can be useful for different webfont generation tools.

 Usage